Sackett Street Writers

 A private conference with the instructor is included.

-A writing sample is required for this class.
-Please fill out an application.
+A writing sample is recommended for this class.
+Please fill out an application with your contact info and a 3-5 page sample.

 APPLY NOW